In our body there are two different modes of immune system, one is the cell mediated immune system, another one is known as a humoral immune system.

 Constant (C) Region

-• They are so called because the amino acid sequence in these regions shows little variation among antibodies.
+The region beyond the variable region of both heavy and light chain is known as constant region.• They are so called because the amino acid sequence in these regions shows little variation among antibodies.

 • There is a single constant region in each light chain which is designated as CL.